PSK1738/macro-regime-detector/README.md

 ## Next Steps
 - Time-varying transition probabilities (Filardo 1994) driven by PCA macro indicators
-- End Goal: Test trading strategies & optimal portfolio allocation using the regimes.
+- End Goal: Produce a clean write up of findings and implementation of statistical, econmetric and probabilistic methods.